Growth of automorphisms of virtually special groups: Accessibility over centralisers

-We can therefore define an epimorphism of $G$ onto a free product $F$, namely the fundamental group of the following graph of groups with trivial edge groups:

-Here the underlying graph is the same as in Splitting~\ref{split:1}, but we have replaced by the trivial group all edge groups, as well as the black vertex group in the middle, and the left-hand white vertex groups; the right-hand white vertex groups have been replaced by $\Z/p\Z$.
+We can therefore define an epimorphism of $G$ onto a free product $F$ of copies of $\Z$ and $\Z/p\Z$.
+The latter is the fundamental group of the graph of groups described as follows: the underlying graph is the same as in Splitting~\ref{split:1}; we replace by the trivial group all edge groups, as well as the black vertex group in the middle, and the left-hand white vertex groups; the right-hand white vertex groups get replaced by copies of $\Z/p\Z$.
 Concretely, the epimorphism $G\twoheadrightarrow F$ vanishes on $G_U$ and $X_{s+1},\dots,X_n$, as well as on all edge groups of Splitting~\ref{split:1}, while it equals $\rho_i$ on each $X_i$ with $i\leq s$.